To Nominate An Honoree

 Your nomination must include the following to be considered:

 1. Your name and contact information.
-Be sure to include your zip code.
+Be sure to include your zip code or city of residence.

 2. The nominee's name and contact info.

 3. Your relationship to the nominee.

 4. A brief biography of the nominee.
 For example, place of birth, education, work, family etc. if known, or

 other background information that helps paint a picture of who the person is.

 5. What they have done to promote peace and justice and why you feel they should be recognized for their work.